Minimum wage regulation

 There are two types of minimum wages: the ‘standard’ minimum wage and the ‘guaranteed’ minimum wage, the latter applicable to those with at least secondary education and introduced in 2006.
 The guaranteed minimum wage is about 25-30% higher than the standard minimum wage.

 The proposal to merge the two types of minimum wage has been made several times in recent years.
-This would also be justified by the fact that the number of people employed on the standard minimum wage is steadily decreasing (currently just over 200,000), while the number of people employed on the guaranteed minimum wage is close to 750,000.
+This would also be justified by the fact that the number of people employed on the standard minimum wage is steadily decreasing (In 2024, 214,000 people worked on the minimum wage, 325,000 on the guaranteed minimum wage, and 199,000 in between).
 No agreement has been reached so far, but in recent years the standard minimum wage has risen more than the guaranteed minimum wage, which has reduced the gap between the two types of minimum wage.

 Some trade unions oppose the approximation of the two minimum wages, arguing that it puts skilled workers at a disadvantage compared to unskilled workers, possibly discouraging participation in education.